-Thus most of the selenium in use today comes from the anode slime generated during the electrolytic refining of copper.
-Anywhere from 30 – 80% of the contained selenium may be retrieved, either by smelting the residue with soda ash, or roasting with soda ash.
+Most of the selenium in use today originates from the anode slime generated during the electrolytic refining of copper.
+Anywhere from 30 to 80% of the contained selenium may be retrieved, either by smelting the residue with soda ash or roasting with soda ash.

-Selenium is also recovered from industrial scrap, such as from discarded photocopy machine photoreceptor drums, and this accounts for 15% of the production of refined selenium.
+Selenium is also recovered from industrial scraps, such as discarded photocopy machine photoreceptor drums.
+Taken together, these scraps account for 15% of the production of refined selenium.
 Secondary sources of selenium are responsible for the production of 250 tons a year.

 Roasting with soda ash